TomasRoj/BasicsLibrary/README.md

 ## Welcome to BasicsLibrary docs.
-An easy to-use library for beginers with examples to start their adventure with arduino.
+An easy to-use library for beginners with examples to start their adventure with arduino.

 ### What is it & why you should use it.

-BasicsLibrary is a open-source library for Arduino beginners.
-With easy to-use design i created it.
+BasicsLibrary is an open-source library for Arduino beginners.
+With easy to-use experience I made it.
 If you or your friend is having trouble with basics of arduino my library will problably help him.
 All you must know is how to use breadboard, connect wires and electronic componets to it.
 And thats all.
 Dont worry about source code again!
 With simple methods included you can just call one and focus on hardware.

 ### How to set up: